karinkumar/MetaGLIMPSE2/README.md

 ***2. Run Example***

-See the example folder for 1000 Genomes downsampled to 2x files and run the following code once you have installed the program and also have access to python.
+See the example folder for African American input files derived from 1000 Genomes and downsampled to 1x and run the following code once you have installed the program and also have access to python.

-python3.8 RunMetaGLIMPSE.py -- dosages -- gl
+python3.8 RunMetaGLIMPSE.py -- dosages ASWbcftoolsEURdiploid_1xchr20.vcf.gz ASWbcftoolsAFRdiploid_1xchr20.vcf.gz -gl bcftoolsgenogvcfs1x.vcf.gz --out ASWchr20

 To run GLIMPSE2 please check out the GLIMPSE tutorial https://odelaneau.github.io/GLIMPSE/